svirant/RT4k_HD15_serial_control/Otaku Games Scart Switch/README.md

 By following the instructions above alone and connecting the Nano to the Donut Dongle, you might find yourself backfeeding the Arduino Nano when it is not connected to power but connected to a powered Donut Dongle, and backfeeding the Donut Dongle when powering the Nano in the Otaku Switch and not the Donut Dongle.

 In short, this is due to a difference in the way Serial Communications operate between the OtakuGames Switch's Nano, and the Donut Dongle's Nano.
 By default, communications in the Arduino Nano use a Push-Pull configuration.
-The Donut Dongle uses a buffer to "convert" Push-Pull to Open Drain, which is how the RetroTINK 4K takes serial commands.
+The Donut Dongle uses a buffer to "convert" Push-Pull to Open Drain, which is how the RetroTINK 4K prefers serial communication.
 This was implemented because the original Donut Dongle, without this buffer, backfed power into the RetroTINK 4K through its HD-15 port.
 This isn't something you really want to do to your 700+ dollar scaler, so the Donut Dongle is made to output as Open Drain.
 This doesn't mean you can't feed it Push-Pull, but it wouldn't be the best thing for it due to the aforementioned backfeeding.

 The true solution is to convert the Nano in the OtakuGames SCART Switch to Open Drain.
 Thankfully, this is a very simple circuit: